shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image48.png)

 11. We are done creating the data pipeline.
-From the top menu, select **Home -Save icon** to save the data pipeline.
+From the top menu, select **Home -> Save icon** to save the data pipeline.

    ![](../media/lab-05/image49.png)

 ### Task 13: Configure Schedule Refresh for Data Pipeline

-1. We can test the data pipeline, by selecting **Home -Run.
+1. We can test the data pipeline, by selecting **Home -> Run.
 Note:** It may take a few minutes for the data pipeline to complete refresh.
 This is a training environment, so the file in SharePoint is always available.
 Hence, your data pipeline will never fail.

 2. We can set the data pipeline to execute on a schedule.
-From the top menu, select **Home -Schedule**.
+From the top menu, select **Home -> Schedule**.
 Schedule dialog opens.

 3. Set **Scheduled run** radio button to **On**.